-A PhD candidate with an MSc degree will be required to take a minimum of ★12 in graduate courses including ★9 at the 600-level (excluding 601 and 603) and satisfy the departmental breadth requirements.
-A PhD candidate who does not obtain an average of 7.5 over the best four courses in the first year of studies may be asked to withdraw from the doctoral program, but may be admitted to the MSc program.
-The major part of the student's program will consist of original research, the result of which will be presented in a doctoral thesis
+A PhD candidate with an MSc degree will be required to take a minimum of $\bigstar12$ in graduate courses including $\bigstar9$ at the 600-level (excluding 603) and satisfy the departmental breadth requirements.
+A PhD candidate who does not obtain an average of 3.5 over the best four courses in the first year of studies may be asked to withdraw from the doctoral program, but may be admitted to the MSc program.
+The major part of the student's program will consist of original research, the result of which will be presented in a doctoral a minimum of 32 months is normally necessary.
+Candidates must complete all requirements for the degree within six years.